hyperledger/indy-node/design/anoncreds.md

 ```
 1. Lookup State Trie to get `schemaIssuerDid | SchemaMarker |schemaName | schemaVersion | schemaDid` by `schemaDid`
 using Record2.
-1. Lookup State Trie to get data by the key found above.
+1. Lookup State Trie to get data by the key found above (Record1).

-So, we will have from 2 lookups for each request.
+So, we will have 2 lookups for each request.

 ### CRED_DEF